moradi-coding/Performance-and-computational-analysis-of-polarization-adjusted-convolutional-PAC-codes/README.md

 [2] Moradi, Mohsen.
 (2021).
 "On Sequential Decoding Metric Function of PolarizationAdjusted Convolutional (PAC) Codes.”
 IEEE Transactions on Communications (DOI 10.1109/TCOMM.2021.3111018).

-[3] Moradi, M., Mozammel, A. (2022).
-"A Tree Pruning Technique for Decoding Complexity Reduction of Polar Codes and PAC Codes."
-Submitted to the IEEE Transactions on Communications.
+[3] Moradi, M., Mozammel, A. (2021).
+"A Tree Pruning Technique for Decoding Complexity Reduction of Polar Codes and PAC Codes.” arXiv preprint arXiv:2207.11946.

 [4] Moradi, M., Mozammel, A., Qin, K., and Arıkan, E. (2020).
 "Performance and Complexity of Sequential Decoding of PAC Codes." arXiv preprint arXiv:2012.04990.